cassyblaise/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Great software is built by great teams
 image: /img/code.jpg
 heading: Great coffee with a conscience
 subheading: We help build and manage a team of world-class developers to bring